StephenDoyle10/lyrics/README.md

   greetingDelete(id: 4)
 }

-If you click submit after typing this, you should see Entry with id: 4 has been deleted.
+If you click submit after typing this, you should see document with id: 4 has been deleted.